 CO2, ocean acidification and the ocean's carbonate chemistry system

 How is the chemistry of the ocean carbonate system changed by a more acidic pH?
-Find out by watching the short video below on Ocean Chemistry by the Alliance for Climate Education (ace).
+Find out by watching the short video below on ocean chemistry.
 As you watch the video, make note of what happens to the amounts of:

 - H+ ions

 - Bicarbonate ions (HCO3-)

 - Carbonate ions (CO32-)